 Firefly III features the ability to automatically create transactions (so you don't have to).
 These are called recurring transactions.

-An RT consists of two sets of data you need to fill in before it'll work as expected.
+A recurring transaction (RT) consists of two sets of data you need to fill in before it'll work as expected.

 You must also set up a cron job to fire, so Firefly III can create your transactions.

 If you have set up email correctly, Firefly III will automatically email you an overview of the transactions it has created.